Xileff/smartcut/README.md

     - ```HAIRSTYLE_PICTURE_PATH : *cloud_storage_directory*```
     - ```ID_CARD_PICTURE_PATH : *cloud_storage_directory*```
     - ```BARBERSHOP_PICTURE_PATH : *cloud_storage_directory*```
-- Create a virtual environment ```python -m venv venv```
+- Create a virtual environment ```python -m venv venv``` and activate it ```source venv/bin/activate```
 - Install the required dependencies```pip install -r requirements.txt```
 - Containerize it using Docker and tag it ```gcr.io/**YOUR_PROJECT_ID**/smartcut:v1```
-- Push the container image to Google Container Registry (gcr)
+- Push the container image to Google Container Registry (GCR)
 - Create a Cloud Run service
     - For the container image url, choose ```gcr.io/**YOUR_PROJECT_ID**/smartcut:v1```
     - For the region, we choose asia-southeast2-a(Jakarta) to get the lowest latency
-    - The minimum number of instance is 0
+    - The minimum number of instances is 0
-    - The maximum number of instance is 1
+    - The maximum number of instances is 1
     - The memory is 512MiB
-    - The number of CPU is 1
+    - The number of CPUs is 1
     - Add environment variables : ```DB_HOST, DB_NAME, DB_USER, DB_PASSWORD```
-        - For the DB_HOST, it is internal IP of the Cloud SQL instance
+        - For the DB_HOST, the value must be the internal IP of the Cloud SQL instance
     - To connect this Cloud Run instance to Cloud SQL, choose the same VPC as Cloud SQL.
 Here we use the serverless VPC connector created earlier.
     - **Deploy the application**

-The API specification can be found here https://drive.google.com/file/d/1Aq_TTDIuAyRKoXk8uddbzlW5c--Df46d/view?usp=sharing
+The API specification (documentation) can be found here https://drive.google.com/file/d/1Aq_TTDIuAyRKoXk8uddbzlW5c--Df46d/view?usp=sharing

 [linkedin - Rizki]: https://www.linkedin.com/in/rizkiajimahardika/
 [linkedin - Feri]: https://www.linkedin.com/in/ferifirmansah/